cerner/terra-toolkit/scripts/aggregate-themes/README.md

 The `scoped` option accepts an array of theme names to aggregate.
 Only the `scoped-theme.scss` files will be aggregated.

-Alternatively, if `generateScoped` is set, provide an array of objects containing `name` and `scopeSelector`.
+Alternatively, if `generateScopedTheme` is set, provide an array of objects containing `name` and `scopeSelector`.
 This will generate a scoped file per theme.
 If `scopeSelector` is not provided, it defaults to `name`.

 Using the [generateScopeThemeConfig](###terra-theme.config.js) example generates: